amcharts/amcharts3-react/README.md

 ## Changelog

+### 2.0.7

+* Reverting the code which waits for the chart to initialize.

 ### 2.0.6

 * It now waits for the chart to initialize before it updates (this fixes some errors).